tnichols217/notes/AIQS 100/comic/draft.md

 # Scene 4

 Take a break, go play soccer with them, realize theyre really happy all the time

-## Panel 1

-Person putting food on the plate on my left hand, kid taking food from my right
-- Kid is thankful

-## Panel 2

-Eating lunch on the floor

-## Panel 3

-Kids enjoying themselves, thankful for food

 ## Panel 4